linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

-=== Conditional Blocks - Control visibility of any Gutenberg block ===
+=== Conditional Blocks - visibility Control for any Gutenberg block ===
 Contributors: morganhvidt
 Donate link: https://www.paypal.me/morganhvidt/
-Tags: conditional blocks, Gutenberg, conditions, woocommerce, restrict blocks, hide content, restrict content, mobile blocks, restrict, block controls, block visibility, toggle blocks, hide blocks, block editor
+Tags: conditional blocks, Gutenberg, conditions, woocommerce, restrict blocks, hide content, restrict content, mobile blocks, restrict, block controls, block visibility, widgets, hide blocks
 Requires at least: 5.4
 Tested up to: 5.8
-Stable tag: trunk
+Stable tag: 2.5.0
 Requires PHP: 5.6
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Author URI: https://conditionalblocks.com/

-Conditionally show or hide ANY Gutenberg blocks!
-Change the visibility of content to create dynamic blocks.
+Conditionally show or hide ANY WordPress blocks!
+Change the visibility of block and widgets with no-code.
 Great for restricting content for membership sites.

 == Description ==

-Conditional Blocks allows you to create a unique experience for your visitors and customers.
-Dynamic content using WordPress blocks is now easy.
+Conditional Blocks allows you to create a unique content for your visitors and customers.
+Visibility control with WordPress blocks is now easy within the WordPress Block Editor.

-Conditionally hide Gutenberg blocks, even third-party blocks!
-You can use Conditional Blocks to restrict content on a memebership site, or you can created unique design on your landing pages.

-Be creative, build templates with dynamic content - you can change the visibility of any block, grouped blocks and each nested block even reusable blocks!
+Be creative, build templates with dynamic content - you can change blocks to be visble or hidden, grouped blocks and each nested block even reusable blocks!
 We plan on having Conditional Blocks ready for Full Site Editing (FSE) themes, if you have any ideas - let us know.

 ## What can conditional blocks do?